maheshgaya/SpaceShooter/README.md

-# Gaya13
+# Space Shooter Game
-Final Assignment - Space Shooter Game
+Final Unity Assignment - Space Shooter Game

+This project is a Space Shooter Game.
+The gamer shoots asteroids with their amazing space shuttle.
+If the shuttle collides with an asteroid, the game is over.
+Furthermore, each time the gamer scores 100 points, the level increases by 1 and the number of spawned asteroids increases by 5.

 ## Using the Project
 1. Clone the project